-Here’s how the lack of empathy destroys connection.
-Here’s how it causes attempts at influence to fail.
+Here’s how the lack of empathy destroys connection and how it causes an attempt at influence to fail.

 I have heard salespeople refer to prospect as “ups”.
 An “up” is someone you send “up” to see or experience something and then have that person pushed into buying something that is junk.
 The person is also often referred to as a UNIT.

 Those salespeople will probably make quota but don’t worry, they’ll never ultimately succeed.
 The mirror neurons in the other person’s brain aren’t “flashing” which means the potential customer doesn’t trust the salesperson.